tyson-nw/SRD/SRD.md

 - **Target** - 6 space [[#Range]], [[#Body]]
 - **Duration** - 1 minute, [[#Concentration]]

 Target takes 2d8 damage.
 During each of the caster turns they can continue the spell with a [[#Swift Act]].
 Subsequent rounds automatically hit.
-On the target's next round they must make a [[#Concentration]] roll against the damage taken to cast any spell.
+On the target's next round they have a [[#Hindrance]] on all rolls.
+If the target leaves the range or gains [[#Full Cover]] the spell ends.
 When cast at a higher Tier, add an additional 1d8 for each Tier beyond 1st.

 ### Magnificent Cart
 - **Tier 2** - [[#Wizard]]